- Brand Positioning

 This is the accepted term at Oregon State.
 Don't use credit hours or hours.

 Don't use a hyphen.
-This is a recent change to AP style.
 Don't capitalize unless it starts a sentence or is before the email address in a vertical list.

 Flier is the preferred term for a handbill or an aviator.
 Flyer is the proper name of some trains and buses: The Western Flyer.